 to schedule your Make-Up Exam or to request a different appointment time if needed

 Below is the link to the electronic form which can be used

 to request NC State Make-Up Exam Services:

 Non-NC State Proctoring Services

 As a service to the students of other educational institutions, North Central State College can be utilized as a proctoring site for non-NC State exams or COMPASS placement assessment for admission to another college.
-A $25 fee applies to each exam or COMPASS assessment appointment.* Please contact the Proctoring Department at least five (5) business days prior to your exam due date to ensure sufficient time for all examination materials to be delivered, as well as individual proctor availibility.
+A $25 fee applies to each exam or COMPASS assessment appointment.* Please contact the Proctoring Department to schedule your appointment at least five (5) business days prior to your exam due date to ensure sufficient time for all examination materials to be delivered, as well as individual proctor availibility.

 * Franklin University students are not required to pay for Proctoring Services up front, as their institution is billed for this service at the end of each semester.

 Learning Disability Assessment

 If you have a student who is currently registered with the Office of Disability Services and need to request exam proctoring services, please use the link below.
 You may also contact Doug Heestand directly at 419-755-4727, or send exams via interoffice mail to KH-3.

 If you know or feel you have a learning disability and you would like to receive assistance through the Office of Disability Services, but you do not have recent (within 3yrs) documentation that shows that you have a learning disability, you will need to complete a Learning Disability Assessment.

 This assessment requires fee payment and a scheduled appointment.
 Please contact the Coordinator of Disability Services for more information.